sunny-ops/sunny-ops/README.md

   :black_small_square:

-  :black_small_square: 🌐 Passionate about programming, and Frontend Development.
+  :black_small_square: :computer: Passionate about programming, and Frontend Development.

 <!--
 **sunny-ops/sunny-ops** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.